 While searching for inspiration to create art that inspired me, a conversation with friends sparked an idea to photograph women's breasts and the stories that came with them.
 This was the inception of The Boob Book Project.

 Later that year while working in my garden I received a phone call.
 My body almost hit the floor in shock as my friend mentioned that she was receiving 3 am phone calls with cryptic calls from an encrypted voice asking how much I was worth and that a sex tape of me existed.
 I thought it was a joke, I would never create a sex tape.
 I realized it was serious when my friend went silent on the phone.
 Fear took over my body in a way I could never describe.
 While waiting for the next call with my friend I remembered the painful moment when I threw off my clothes and started screaming "is this ok, am I ok" I repeated this over and over crying while internally trying to shut down my weakness and "man up" at the same time.

 As a woman that had battled with self-love, I was terrified that the breasts and body I stared at for 18 years in the mirror and struggled with was possibly about to be exposed to the world in a cruel way.

 I could do nothing but wait as my friend received encrypted messages every week or month over the course of 7 months without a clue as to who was blackmailing me how that could have happened, and why someone would want to hurt me like that.
-I trained my brain to keep busy from overthinking, I stayed to myself and canceled all gigs and opportunities including a modeling contract and stayed out of the public eye.
+I trained my brain to keep busy from overthinking, I stayed to myself and canceled all gigs and opportunities including a modelling contract and stayed out of the public eye.
 I stayed on social media acting as if everything was ok because I was not supposed to know I was being blackmailed.